AlecRust/brevwoo/readme.txt

 Improve your marketing automation by connecting WooCommerce products to [Brevo](https://www.brevo.com/) lists.

-Each product can be connected to any of your Brevo lists.
+Each product can be connected to any number of Brevo lists.
 When a customer completes an order, they are added to the selected lists.

 For example, use this plugin to create a Brevo automation based on customers who purchase a specific product.